CharlesMangwa/react-native-simple-markdown/README.md

 ## Future

 This library is currently being (kinda) completely rewritten.
-If you've been using this lib for a short/long time or are interesting in shaping it for the future: [just chime in and share your thoughts with us](https://github.com/CharlesMangwa/react-native-simple-markdown/issues/75)!
-Or give a look to the [styles section](https://github.com/CharlesMangwa/react-native-simple-markdown/tree/next#styles-1), some help is also need there!
+If you've been using this lib for a short/long time or are interesting in shaping it for the future: [just chime in and share your thoughts with us](https://github.com/CharlesMangwa/react-native-simple-markdown/issues/75); or give a look at the [styles section](https://github.com/CharlesMangwa/react-native-simple-markdown/tree/next#styles-1), some help is also need there!

 ## Usage